Joshua Makubu

 Joshua Gmayenaam Makubu (born 12 September 1980) is a Ghanaian politician.
-He is Minister of Oti Region in Ghana.
+He was the Minister of Oti Region in Ghana between 2021 and 2024.
 President Nana Akufo-Addo nominated him for the position.
 He is the second person with a disability to be appointed as a Ghanaian minister.
+He was replaced by Daniel Machator in a cabinet reshuffle in February 2024.

 Background

-He is from Nkwanta South.
+He is from Nkwanta South district.
 He had one leg surgically amputated when he was either 8 or 9 years old.
 He attended EP Senior High School in Saboba, Northern Region, before enrolling at Kwame Nkrumah University of Science and Technology.
 He graduated with a BSc. in Actuarial Science.
 He later earned a MPhil in Business Administration at the University of Ghana.
 He is pursuing a PhD in Finance at University of Ghana Business School and also has a Higher National Diploma in statistics.
 He works as a teacher and an advocate.

 Politics

 He is a member of the New Patriotic Party, for whom he began serving as regional secretary in 2018.
 His predecessor in office was Nana Kwasi Owusu-Yeboah, the former and first Oti Regional Minister.